Get Practical Leadership Tips and Insights

 Find the Good

 Some say they have to go to work.
 Others say they get to go to work.
 Some meet a problem with fear and angst.
 While others meet a problem like David faced Goliath.
-How can two people facing the same situation respond so differently?
-Some of it is a predisposition but most of it comes from the cultivation of gratitude and a sense of mission.
+How can two people facing the same situation find the good and respond so differently?
 Finding the good in your life is a daily commitment.
+Some of it is a predisposition, but most of it comes from the cultivation of gratitude and a sense of mission.
+Finding the good in your life is a daily commitment.
 It’s what achievers do.
 Achievers are training every day.
 Moreover, they are training their whole person – body and soul.
-Cultivating gratitude or mining for Good is a daily habit that promotes health and generates positive and purposeful energy.
+Cultivating gratitude Cultivating gratitude or mining for Good is a daily habit that promotes health and generates positive and purposeful energy.
 However, if you don’t know the value of positivity, joy, direction, and energy, start mining for the good in life.
-Many run out of steam.
-More often than not, they run out of hope.
-Know the

 Read More »